 - 1. The borrower's bank account information. - 2.
 The house cost estimate. - 3.
 The purchase order system for their house. - 4.
 Copies of purchase orders before reconciliation with invoices. - 5.
 Copies of paid invoices and the corresponding check.
 (Copies of purchase order(s) and delivery slip(s) should be attached.) - 6.
 Borrower's Statement of Deposits & Withdrawals and/or similar reports. - 7.
 Contracts with subcontractors. - 8.
-Any related documentation for expenditures, i.e. insurance forms, warranties, etc.

-9. Reconciled bank statements.
+Any related documentation for expenditures, i.e. insurance forms, warranties, etc. - 9.
+Reconciled bank statements.

 Thirdly, the grantee should establish a bookkeeping system to track each individual borrower's loan activity.
-This can be done manually or by using an automated accounting system.
-(See Attachment I, "Using Quickbooks Pro 2001 To Track Construction Loan Activity in SBA's")
+This can be done manually or by using an automated accounting system such as: